mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 ### Execution

-#### Unsafe ML Model Execution
+#### Execute Unsafe ML Models

 An Adversary may utilize unsafe ML Models that when executed have an unintended effect.
 The adversary can use this technique to establish persistent access to systems.
 These models may be introduced via a [Pre-Trained Model with Backdoor](#Pre-Trained-Model-with-Backdoor).

+> ##### ML Models from Compromised Sources
+>
+> An adversary may introduce an unsafe model from a compromised source.
+>
+> ##### Pickle Embedding
+>
-An example of this technique is to use pickle embedding to introduce malicious data payloads.
+> An adversary may use pickle embedding to introduce malicious data payloads.

 #### Native API